openfaas/docs/docs/openfaas-pro/retries.md

 # Retries for functions

-OpenFaaS Pro offers an upgraded queue-worker which allows for messages to be retried a number of times using an exponential back-off algorithm to mitigate the impact associated with retrying messages.
+OpenFaaS Pro offers an enterprise-ready queue-worker which retries failed invocations using an exponential back-off algorithm, supports multiple named queues, and provides detailed monitoring.

-> Note: This feature is included for [OpenFaaS Pro](https://openfaas.com/support/) customers.
+> Note: This feature is included for [OpenFaaS Standard & For Enterprises](https://openfaas.com/pricing/) customers.

 There are two primary use-cases for retrying asynchronous messages:

 * When a downstream API is likely to fail some of the time, and cannot be fixed easily, retrying can work around this problem
 * When `max_inflight` has been set on a function such as a web scraper, or memory-intensive function and you do not want to overload the function.
 When a function cannot accept any more connections due to the inflight setting, it will return a 429 error, which indicates the message can be retried at a later time.

+## Two types of retries

+1. Retries for errors from Core Components
+  Whenever a *Core Component* of OpenFaaS emits a HTTP error status code along with a `X-OpenFaaS-Internal` header, then the queue worker will retry the request automatically.

+2. Retries for statuses from functions
+  When a function emits a HTTP error status code, the queue-worker may retry that request, if the code is specified in the queue-worker's configuration, or via an annotation on the function.

+In both cases, the initial retry delay, maximum retry attempts, and maximum wait between attempts are controlled through a priority order.
+If there is an annotation set on the function, then this will take precedence.
+If there is no annotation set on the function, then the default values set on the queue worker will be used.

 ## Installation